jatin69/sliding-window-protocols/README.md

   * [x] ack at sender backend
   * [x] add packet crashing
   * [x] add acknowledgement crashing
-* [ ] add values such that a timer can exactly identify, which event has occurred and which not maybe use string instead of packet number, maybe status string + packet but pure packet is still important to signify the concept
+  * [X] tested for continuous bursts.
+All good and async.
+* [ ] add capability to timer so it can uniquely identify at state of packet when it is blasted off.
+Do retain the packet numbers.

 ## Additions